alexpolt/alexpolt.github.io/src/index.md

     a hopefully novel design: **atomic\_data**.

->   The way you spend your day is the way you spend your life
+>   The way you spend your day is the way you spend your life.

   * [A Better Alternative to shared\_ptr for Shared Ownership](link.html)